 It took time, slowly building experience through collaboration and working with more experienced designers.
 I consciously tried as many different things as possible, working in studios of different kinds and size in order to orientate myself in the industry.

 After I graduated from LSAD I moved to London to undertake an MA in Communication design at Central Saint Martins.
 I graduated from the MA in 2009, the year after the global recession hit.
 Graduate design jobs suddenly became like gold dust and I struggled for the first year to even find internships.
 During this time I held down a day job as a sales assistant and spent my evenings working on freelance design jobs, most of which were unpaid.

 After about a year I managed to find a full time position at an agency specialising in iPad app design.
 I worked there for about 8 months and then moved onto complete an internship at Polimekanos, a graphic design studio based in Smithfield.
 From there I joined Micha Weidmann studio where I worked as a freelance graphic designer for about 6 months.

-Throughout my time working and studying in London I’ve been involved in various Typeface design projects.
+Throughout my time working and studying in London I’ve been involved in various typeface design projects.
 This was purely out of personal interest.
 I liked the idea of using typefaces which I had designed in my graphic design work.
-It was this sideline interest that led to my current position at Dalton Maag, where I now work as a full time font designer.
+It was this sideline interest that led to my role at Dalton Maag, and my current role with Monotype where I now work as a Creative Type Director.